 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual vacation and sick leave balances.
 The liability has been calculated using the vesting method, in which leave amounts for both employees who currently are eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination are included.
 Compensated absences are accrued when incurred.
+The current portion consists of amounts earned in a one-year period.
+The noncurrent portion consists of the remaining amount of vacation and vested sick leave.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)

-5. Long-Term Obligations
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 5.
+Long-Term Obligations